Ethereum vs Solana: Comparison of Leading Blockchains

 Ethereum and Solana both use Proof of Stake (PoS) to validate transactions.
 But their core structures are fundamentally different, influencing their approach to scalability, smart contracts, and security.

-How Ethereum is Built
+How ETH is Built

 Think of Ethereum like a layered system, one layer keeps everything secure, while other layers handle transactions faster and cheaper.
 This setup helps Ethereum stay safe and scale smoothly without overloading its main network.

-How Solana is Built
+How SOL is Built

 Solana works more like a supercharged single system, everything, including security, validation, and transactions, happens in one place.
 That’s why it’s extremely fast, but it also means fewer independent nodes keep it running.